 Author: James Clark

 In the world of web analytics, it’s easy to dismiss real-time (or live) analytics as a vanity exercise—after all, aren’t trends over time more important?
-Absolutely, and real-time data can even help ensure that your trends data is more reliable by helping you troubleshoot, monitor marketing activity, and make better informed decisions on the fly.
+Absolutely, and real-time data can even ensure that your trends data is more reliable by helping you troubleshoot, monitor marketing activity, and make better informed decisions on the fly.

 In this article, I’ll show you what you should (and just as importantly, shouldn’t) use real-time reporting for.
 Next, we’ll dive into Google Analytics 4 and explore a couple of more advanced techniques, before considering the benefits of a dedicated real-time analytics tool and alternative sources of real-time data.